tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/TPNS 政策/TPNS 数据处理和安全协议_intl_en.md

 | IDFA                                                         | If you choose to bundle the token ID and IDFA we will process the   associated IDFA in accordance with your instructions. |

-## 3.  service region
+## 3. Service region

-As specified in the DPSA.
+As specified in the DPSA

-## 4. SUB-Processors
+## 4. Sub-processors

-As specified in the DPSA.
+As specified in the DPSA

-## 5. data retention
+## 5. Data retention

 As specified in the DPSA